marcusjacobson/AWS-Labs/README.md

 # AWS-Basic-Labs
-This repository contains the documentation for various IAM Basic Projects.
-These projects are practice exercise while preparing for the AWS Certified Solutions Architect Associate certification (SAA-C03) exam.
+This repository contains the documentation for various AWS Projects.

 The sections below will cover the details of the different projects in this repo: